anamicaarya/api-gateway-tests/README.md

 # API Gateway Tests for Kong

 A practical Cypress test suite for validating a local Kong API Gateway instance.
-It mirrors your repository layout on the `feature/scope_v1` branch and is ready for both local runs and GitHub Actions.
+It mirrors the repository layout on the `main` branch and is ready for both local runs and GitHub Actions.

 > Audience.
 A QA or SDET reviewer who wants a clean setup, a minimal but representative set of tests, and clear reasoning behind the choices.